yli3/GetData_CourseProject/README.md

 The 30 subjects were divided into `train` (21 subjects) and `test` (9 subjects) groups.
 All subjects performed each activity multiple times, and numerous measurement data were collected for each trial.

 ### Goals
-Our aim is to provide tidy datasets for the unified experiment (that is, including all subjects from both `train` and `test` groups).
-Two tidy datasets will be provided:
+Our aim is to provide a tidy datasets for the unified experiment (that is, including all subjects from both `train` and `test` groups).
+The tidy dataset will consist of average measurements over trials of the same activity performed by each subject, and will only include "mean" and "standard deviation" measures for each distinct signal type recorded or calculated in the original study.
+These measures are enumerated in the included **CodeBook.md**.

-1. **tidy.whole**, a narrow dataset which includes measurements from all trials
-2. **tidy.average**, a narrow dataset of average measurements over trials of the same activity performed by each subject.

-Both tidy datasets will only include 66 measures of interest from the original study -- the mean, and the standard deviation of the 33 different signal types recorded by the study.
-They are described in detail in the included **CodeBook.md**.

 A note to the reader: our selection of "measures of interest" according to project specifications is open to different interpretations which are all valid as long as they are documented.
-There were 33 distinct signal types recorded in the study, and the explicitly defined "mean" and "standard deviation" estimates were regarded as part of the project specification.
+There were 33 distinct signal types recorded in the study, and only the explicitly defined "mean" and "standard deviation" estimates were regarded as part of the project specification - for 66 total measures of interest.
 Other estimates and calculations such as "weighted average frequency component mean" and "averaged signals in signal window sample of angles between vectors" were not regarded as specified.

 ## Instructions
 Source `run_analysis.R` and call the function `run_analysis()`.
 The data files are expected to be located in a `./data` subdirectory of the working directory; they will be automatically acquired if not present.

 *n.b.* the .zip file provides data in a folder called "UCI HAR Dataset".
 This folder should be renamed to `data` upon extraction; alternatively, leave download and extraction to `run_analysis`.